finbourne/lusid-sdk-csharp/sdk/docs/InstrumentEventsApi.md

             try
             {
-                // [EXPERIMENTAL] QueryBucketedCashFlows: Returns bucketed cashflows based on the holdings of the portfolios and date range specified in the query.
+                // QueryBucketedCashFlows: Returns bucketed cashflows based on the holdings of the portfolios and date range specified in the query.
                 BucketedCashFlowResponse result = apiInstance.QueryBucketedCashFlows(queryBucketedCashFlowsRequest);
                 Debug.WriteLine(result);
             }